nietus/circuitos/DESEMPENHO/README.md

 Computer architeture 2 assignement to calculate perfomance in various contexts.

 Docker was used to run ubuntu.
-Docker Desktop should be up and running
+Docker Desktop must be up and running to work.

 ### Docker commands